EN 16931 Standard Germany: Format, Example & Specification

 How EN 16931 is Implemented in Germany

-B2G Invoicing (XRechnung): Since 2020, all suppliers sending invoices to German government bodies must use the XRechnung format.
+B2G Invoicing (XRechnung): Since 2020, all suppliers who send invoices to any body of the German government will have to use the XRechnung invoicing.

 Infrastructure: Germany supports EN 16931 implementation through: